Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: The Eigen-magnetosphere

-It is in reality the ZAM-state of the Gap that makes it possible to use (\rf{DN/SN}) as the `boundary condition' for $\OmF$ even in the finite value of $\Dlom$ (see section \rfs{m-mdGap} and Figure \rff{GapI}).
-Contrarily, the `boundary condition' (\rf{DN/SN}) is necessary to ensure the ZAM-state of the Gap. { The `zero-angular-momentum' state of the Gap with the `boundary condition' $\PG{I}=\DG{I}=0$ nevertheless allows not only the smooth flow of angular momentum and energy from the hole beyond the Gap, as shown by a simple relation $\vcSE=\OmF\vcSJ$ (though $\PN{\vcSE}=\PN{\vcSJ}=0$), but also a determination of the final eigenfunction of $\OmF$ in terms of the hole's gravito-electric potential gradient $\OmH$ }.
+In this eigenstate, the ZAMOs will see that (i) \SSN$=$\SZAM\ is the magneto-centrifugal plasma-shed, from which the angular momentum and the Poynting fluxes, positive and negative, flow out to both ways toward $\Sffinf$ and $\SffH$, (ii) their related AVs are given by $(\OmFm)_{\rm out}=\OmF$ in the outer domain $\calDout$, and by $(\OmFm)_{\rm in}=-(\OmH-\OmF)$ in the inner domain $\calDout$, and (iii) the difference $\OmH$ of the two AVs corresponds to the voltage drop $\Dl V$ between a pair of batteries in Eq.\ (\rf{Dl-V}), and this drop will lead to sustainable particle production.

-Constraints $\PG{\vcj}=\PG{\Bt}=\PG{I}=\PG{\vcv}=0$ in equation (\rf{EqSG}) imply that no transport of angular momentum by the field and particles is possible, i.e., $\PG{\vcSJ}=0$, and these indicate a disconnection of current- and stream-lines between the two force-free domains, by the necessity of the current-particle sources and the EMFs in the Gap.
-It will be ensured in equation (\rf{DN/SN}) that the charged copious ZAMPs pair-produced in $|\OmFm|\lo\Dlom$ serve to connect and equate both $\Iout$ and $\IinU$ across the Gap $\SG$, despite $\PG{\vcv}=\PG{I}=\PG{\vcj}=0$.
-Also the flow of energy-angular momentum is continuous beyond the ZAM-Gap $\GN$, i.e., $\DG{\calPE}=\DG{\calPJ}=0$ and also $\DG{\OmFb}=0$ from equations (\rf{PEJ}a,b).
+Constraints $\PG{\vcj}=\PG{\Bt}=\PG{I}=\PG{\vcv}=0$ in Eq.\ (\rf{EqSG}) imply that no transport of angular momentum and energy by the field, the current, and particles is possible within the ZAM-Gap, i.e., $\PG{\vcSJ}=\PG{\vcSE}=0$.
+These indicate a disconnection of current- and stream-lines between the two force-free domains, and hence the necessity of the current-particle sources and related EMFs in the Gap.
+It will be ensured in Eq.\ (\rf{DN/SN}) that the copious charged ZAM-particles pair-produced in $|\OmFm|\lo\Dlom$ serve to connect and equate both $\Iout$ and $\IinU$ across the Gap $\SG$, despite $\PG{\vcv}=\PG{\vcj}=0$.
+Also, the \emph{overall} flow of energy-angular momentum is continuous beyond the ZAM-Gap, regardless of $\PG{\calPE}=\PG{\calPJ}=0$ and $\PG{\OmFb}=0$ from Eqs.\ (\rf{TotalFa,b}a,b) as far as the boundary condition $\DG{I}=0$ in Eq.\ (\rf{DN/SN}) is satisfied.